Which Exterior Renovation Adds the Most Value to a House?

 Replacing a roof is expensive, but the 2019 Remodeling Impact Report concludes that a new roof is the top exterior renovation project to tackle in terms of value.
 Realtors estimate homeowners can recover 107 percent of their original cost.
 For example, if a new roof costs $7,500, the estimated value gained at resale is $8,000!

-Replacing a garage door not only improves curb appeal, the project generates some of the best return-on-investment (ROI) numbers when it comes to recouping the cost at resale.
+Replacing a garage door not only improves curb appeal, but the project also generates some of the best return-on-investment (ROI) numbers when it comes to recouping the cost at resale.
 The report estimates homeowners can get 95 percent of their money back on a new garage door at resale.

 If homeowners are wondering whether fiber-cement siding is a good investment for their home, the answer is yes.
 Homeowners can recover as much as 76 percent of the upfront cost, making fiber-cement siding the third best exterior renovation project for adding value at resale.

 Steel Front Door

 The front door is one of the most important elements for curb appeal and first impressions.
 According to the report, replacing your existing door with a steel door averages a 75 percent return on investment.
 For example, if a homeowner spent $2,000 for a new steel door, they could expect to recoup as much as $1,500 when it comes time to sell the house.

 Fiberglass Front Door